czbiohub/covidtracker_notes/submission_rejection/README.md

 3) The Submitter has no way to confirm or reject the presence of the frameshift.
 The Submitter resubmits the sequences and advises us that they cannot verify them.
 Sequences are released with a non-verification comment from the Submitter.
 ```

-I think they have a very sensible intention to alert people of potential errors, yet give people the option to submit the genomes as is without any additional work to check or fix anything.
+I think it is really the best approach to alert people of potential errors, yet give people the option to submit the genomes as is without any additional work to check or fix anything.
 The problem is this information was not made clear anywhere and everyone felt burdened to "fix" their "rejected genomes".

-Now they added an option in the batch upload process so people can choose what they
+Now they added an option in the batch upload process so people can make a choice

 Behind the scene, GISAID runs the submitted genome through [CoVsurver](https://www.gisaid.org/epiflu-applications/covsurver-mutations-app/) and by default will not pass sequences with `FRAMESHIFT` (more about this tool and obtaining the error message see [note 1](#note-1)).
 Sometimes the comment looks like `Insertion of 11 nucleotide(s) found at refpos 27850 (FRAMESHIFT).
 NS7b without BLAST coverage.
 Stretch of NNNs.` but the only part that matters for submission is the frameshift.
 Knowing the number of base pairs of insertion or deletions that's causing the frameshift, and the genomic position of the frameshift is critical in evaluating and fixing them.